Kofoten/oevent-course-helper/README.md

 # OEvent Course Helper

 OEvent Course Helper is an extensible command-line utility designed to assist with real-world logistics and data processing for orienteering events.
-Built on modern .NET 10 and `Spectre.Console`, it provides a robust foundation for various event management tasks.
+Built on modern .NET 10 and my own `Kofoten.NativeCli`, it provides a robust foundation for various event management tasks.

 Currently, its flagship feature solves a complex set cover problem: determining the most efficient order to test-run courses to ensure all control points are physically verified before an event.